CERTCC/Vultron/docs/process_models/report_management.md

     Deferred --> Closed: close case
     Invalid --> Closed: close report
 ```
+!!! note ""
+    Participants MAY close _Accepted_ or _Deferred_ cases or _Invalid_ reports.

+!!! note ""
+    Participants MUST NOT close cases or reports from the _Valid_ state.

 Our model assumes that _Valid_ reports cannot be closed directly without
 first passing through either _Accepted_ or _Deferred_.
 It is reasonable